TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-11-08-fatal-error-uncaught-error-operator-not-supported-for-strings-in.md

 ## Harder, Better, Faster, Stronger...
 PHP Community

 Take the Rector out, run it on your code, let it fix what it can and **report the rest you had to do manually in the issues**.
 Maybe it can be automated.
 You'll be helping each other developer, who upgrades the same PHP version you did.
+Imagine PHP version 5.3 would be shipped with set like this, covering 100 % of all changes.
+It's up to us to make a brighter future now.

 <br>